Baylor beats West Virginia 76-50 for Big 12 crown

-KANSAS City, Mo.
+KANSAS CITY, Mo.
 (AP) — Queen Egbo scored 18 points and 11 rebounds and No. 6 Baylor beat West Virginia 76-50 to win the Big 12 Tournament on Sunday.

 It is the ninth Big 12 Championship in the last 10 tournaments for top-seeded Baylor (25-2).